Frequently Asked Questions about the Certificate Program

 If I can’t get the certificate because I completed required activities before Fall 2012, won’t I be at a disadvantage when I go on the academic job market?

 No, not necessarily.
 What matters more than the fact of having a certificate is having taken part in the professional development activities that form the basis of the certificate program and being able to intelligently present and discuss your teaching in the academic job search.
-If you would like to demonstrate the steps you have taken while in graduate school to develop your teaching skills, we recommend that you include a list of professional development activities you have taken part in either on your c.v. or as a section in your teaching portfolio.
+If you would like to demonstrate the steps you have taken while in graduate school to develop your teaching skills, we recommend that you include a list of your professional development activities either on your c.v. or as a section in your teaching portfolio.